CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab4.md

    ![](../media/game4.png)

-### Summary
+## Review

-In this exercise, you have successfully created a minigame using Python and Github Copilot.
+In this lab, you have successfully created a minigame using Python and Github Copilot.

+## You have successfully completed the lab